Funded Trader Markets

 Verdict: Trusted

 Funded Trader Markets establishes itself as a legitimate player in the CFD prop firm space through transparent rule structures, rapid payout processing, and regulatory diversification across Cyprus, UAE, and Saint Lucia.
-The firm demonstrates long-term survivability through its B-Book revenue model and conservative risk management protocols that filter unsustainable traders.
-While the equity-based trailing drawdown creates complexity, the published rules remain consistent and enforceable without arbitrary changes.
+Under CEO Revin John Zabala's leadership since August 2024, the firm demonstrates long-term survivability through its B-Book revenue model and conservative risk management protocols that filter unsustainable traders.
+The balance-based trailing drawdown (trailing only on realized profits) provides a significant mechanical advantage over equity-based competitors, offering traders more breathing room during volatile sessions.
+While the permanent ratchet effect of rising drawdown floors requires disciplined profit management, the published rules remain consistent and enforceable without arbitrary changes.
 The 100% profit split offering and on-demand withdrawals indicate strong capital reserves and operational confidence.
-However, traders must accept the inherent limitations of B-Book execution and strict IP compliance policies.

 Prop Firm Bridge Recommendation Score: 87/100